Artomatica/artomatica-webpage/_pages/contact.md

 ## Contact us

-To learn more about our service offerings and industry expertise or to have an Artomatica professional contact you directly, please fill out the form below or submit an email.
+<p> To learn more about our service offerings and industry expertise or to have an Artomatica professional contact you directly, please fill out the form below or submit an <a href = "mailto: hi@artomatica.com">email</a>.</p>

-e-mail: hi@artomatica.com
+e-mail: <a href = "mailto: hi@artomatica.com">hi@artomatica.com</a>

 ## Contact form